HTechHQ/message/README.md

 As a project matures, requirements and the technical environment evolve, it is painful to realise that deeply embedded dependencies like loggers or message systems have to be replaced.
+This is especially true for Go, that is not offering standard abstractions for these use cases.
 Thus, it is a helpful practise to hide external libraries behind an application specific interface.